Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 is the media actually set up for companies just lying or just projecting?

-I mean, I feel like uh, it reminds me of kind of the relationship that maybe our critics or our coverage might have to the medium where there's not an inherent
+I mean, I feel like uh, it reminds me of kind of the relationship that maybe our critics or you know, our coverage might have to the medium where there's not an inherent

 antagonism or skepticism of claims that are being offered and an assumption of good faith that continually gets betrayed or punished, but gets carried on with over and over and over again.